CRS 18-8-112 is the Colorado code section that defines the offense of impersonating a peace officer. A person commits this offense if he or she

 - no official acts were engaged in by the person accused of the crime.

-In many cases, prosecutors overcharge and add an impersonating charge in order to increase the possible charges.
+In many cases, prosecutors overcharge and add an impersonation charge to increase the potential charges.
 They use this as a negotiating tool for a plea deal.

 5. Related Offenses